Academic Catalogs

 Required Writing, Problem Solving, Skills Demonstration

 Dance critiques (paper).
-Students critique to dance performance.
+Students critique of dance performance.

 Eligible Disciplines